 His hunch began paying off as he tied into a hefty bass, one that was just below the 19 inch upper slot limit Caney Lake has.
 He dropped his jig and trailer right into the middle of the brush pile, easing it up and over limbs, allowing it to fall after clearing each branch.
 Just after clearing a branch and letting the jig fall, he felt a thump and tension on the line.
 Setting the hook, he knew he had tied into a good fish.

-Page 2 of 2 - The fish became tangled in the brush so he decided to give slack to see if it could free itself.
+The fish became tangled in the brush so he decided to give slack to see if it could free itself.
 The ploy paid off as the fish cleared the brush pile, heading for another nearby.

 “By the way the fish was man-handling my reel like it was a Zebco 33, I decided I had hooked into a big catfish.
 I mean, I’d never felt a bass do something like that.
 The fish became tangled in the second brush pile but I was able to work it out and start it to the boat.
 I saw the fish roll probably five feet below the surface and realized it was a bass – a really big bass.
 I nearly had a heart attack,” Ledet exclaimed.